-SPI Mode Signal Name Function I 2 C Mode Signal Name Function Package Pin Name SCLK SPI Clock Input SCLK I 2 C Clock Input SCLK or SCLK_AUX CS SPI Chip Select (active low) A0 I 2 C Slave Address Bit 0 CS_A0 or CS_A0_AUX SDI SPI Data Input (unused in 3-wire mode) A1 I 2 C Slave Address Bit 1 SDI_A1 or SDI_A1_AUX SDIO SPI Data Out (4-wire mode) SPI Data In/Out (3-wire mode) SDA I 2 C Data In/Out SDIO or SDIO_AUX
+SPI Mode Signal Name Function I 2 C Mode Signal Name Function Package Pin Name SCLK SPI Clock Input SCLK I 2 C Clock Input SCLK_AUX CS SPI Chip Select (active low) A0 I 2 C Slave Address Bit 0 CS_A0_AUX SDI SPI Data Input (unused in 3-wire mode) A1 I 2 C Slave Address Bit 1 SDI_A1_AUX SDIO SPI Data Out (4-wire mode) SPI Data In/Out (3-wire mode) SDA I 2 C Data In/Out SDIO_AUX

-Addressing Registers within the 8A34041
+Addressing Registers within the 8A34043

-The address space that is externally accessible within the 8A34041 is 64KB in size, and thus, needs 16 bits of address offset information to be provided during slave serial port accesses.
+The address space that is externally accessible within the 8A34043 is 64KB in size, and thus, needs 16 bits of address offset information to be provided during slave serial port accesses.
 Of that 64KB, only the upper 32KB contains user accessible registers.

 The user may choose to operate the serial port providing the full offset address within each burst, or to operate in a paged mode where part of the address offset is provided in each transaction and another part comes from an internal page register in each serial port.
-The decision can be made independently on each slave serial port and each slave serial port has its own page register to avoid conflicts.

-[Figure 17](#) shows how page register and offset bytes from each serial transaction interact to address a register within the 8A34041.
+[Figure 17](#) shows how page register and offset bytes from each serial transaction interact to address a register within the 8A34043.